sfigg/commercialization-public/customize/desktop/customize-cosa.md

 6. Perform necessary tests for validation.

 > [!Important]
-> When using `Replace` to change a profile, there are certain settings, listed below, which are not supported for OEM extensibility.
+> When using `Replace` to change a profile, there are certain settings, listed below, which should not be modified by OEMs.
 These settings are either system specific, or contractual settings between Microsoft and Mobile Operators (MOs).
 >
 > * Support DataMarketplace
->
 > * DataMarketplace Roaming UI Enabled